charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

   - MakeHtml
     - Dockerfile

+There is a root directory called **DockerCode**.
+Beneath it a three sub-directories, each containing a **Dockerfile**.

+Here are the commands to create one of the directories shown above.
+Issue the command from the root of your repository:

+    mkdir -p ~/DockerCode/MakeHtml
+    cd ~/DockerCode/MakeHtml

+The **-p** flag allows you to create two directories at once.

 ## Set up Ubuntu:

-In this section of the text we learn how to create an UbuntuServer image that is up to date and contains certain key pieces.
+In this section of the text we learn how to create an Docker image and Docker container based on the official Ubuntu Server image from the Docker Hub.
+We make sure it is up to date and contains certain key pieces such as **git** and **nano**.

 Place this text in **~/Docker/UbuntuBase/Dockerfile**:

     FROM ubuntu
-    ENV DEBIAN_FRONTEND noninteractive
     RUN apt-get update --yes
     RUN apt-get upgrade --yes